Jolie123-si/Tues_26911_DUEMATES/README.md

 ---
 ## 💼 PHASE 2: Business Process Modeling

-**Focus:** Defining and visualizing the end-to-end course management workflow.
+**Focus:** Defining and visualizing the end-to-end Assignment management  workflow.

 - ⚡ **Scope:**
-  Centralize course management tasks—attendance, assignments, grading—into a single, cohesive platform.
+  Cenralized the digital management of assignment creation, submission, tracking, grading, and feedback between instructors and students.

 - 🎯 **Objectives:**

-  - Automate attendance tracking
+ - To streamline the assignment submission and grading process for both students and instructors.

-  - Simplify grading workflows
+ - To enhance transparency and tracking of assignment deadlines and statuses.

-  - Provide real-time performance dashboards
+-  To reduce manual workload by automating assignment notifications, submissions, and feedback delivery.

 - 😈 **Key Entities:**
   - **Lecturer**: creates courses and assignments